hannahdxz/STAT545-hw01-Dong-Xinzhe/README.md

        6. Render the whole document via "Knit"
        7. Commit the changes and push to Github

 - Our [course website](http://stat545.com/block007_first-use-rmarkdown.html) contains more instructions on Rmarkdown.
-Also the [Rstudio website](http://rmarkdown.rstudio.com/lesson-1.html) has a detailed tutorial about Rmarkdown which I find very useful.
+Also the [Rstudio website](http://rmarkdown.rstudio.com/lesson-1.html) has a detailed tutorial about Rmarkdown.

 Here is a Link to the main [STAT545 webpage](http://stat545.com/).